PicoCreator/Not-DnD-5thSRD/README.md

 # Is this legal, what is the license for this?

-Honestly I do not know - I intend to put this under `MIT license`.
+Honestly I do not know - I intend to put this under `MIT license` or `Creative Commons - Attribution`.
 But I do not know If I can.

 This combines 2 giant legal furball.